mvsoom/thesis/writing/thesis/chapter/gfm/main.typ

 since differentiation is ~ i2pi x => zero, not a pole so we are generalizing LPC, so also choose e(t) => u(t) * r(t)
 */

+==== How good of a GFM is this?

+// maybe put this in summary

+Before doing so, we take a look at how much of viable candidates @eq:udH still are as GFMs.

+Differentiable: yes

+Domain: yes

+No return phase unless very lucky, tiny support

+Closure constraint: we could restrict this analytically

+Putting priors will enable us to trace out a family of GFMs